mbdevpl/system-query/README.rst

                         [--version]

     Comprehensive and concise system information tool.
-Query a given hardware and/or softawre scope of your system and get results in human- and machine- readable formats.
+Query a given hardware and/or software scope of your system and get results in human- and machine- readable formats.

     optional arguments: